arikast/askbash/README.md

            'broccoli ':
 ```

 This "reference" syntax consists of an arbitrarily named anchor (here it is &fruit) followed by one or more references to it (in this case *fruit).
-Note that all nodes end with colons, even leaf nodes, but references still occur after the colon.
+Note how all nodes end with colons, but references occur after the colon.

 ### Dynamic completers